Periodic orbits and Birkhoff sections of stable Hamiltonian structures: Analytic integrable Reeb flows

 \section{Analytic integrable Reeb flows}

-In this last section, we analyze the case of SHS whose Reeb flow admits an analytic first integral.
-A natural source of examples are analytic SHS: given an analytic $(\lambda,\omega)$, if the function $f=\frac{d\lambda}{\omega}$ is non constant we have a SHS whose Reeb flow admits an analytic first integral.
-As shown by Cieliebak and Volkov \cite{CV2}, a stationary solution to the Euler equations on a Riemannian three-manifold $(M,g)$ with an analytic Bernoulli function is also an example of a SHS whose Reeb flow admits an analytic first integral.
+In this last section, we analyze the case of SHS whose Reeb flow admits a real analytic first integral $f\in C^\omega (M)$.
+Every time that we speak of an analytic object, we mean real analytic with respect to a real analytic structure on $M$.
+Real analytic SHS have beed studied previously.
+Given an analytic $(\lambda,\omega)$, the function $\frac{d\lambda}{\omega}$ is an analytic first integral of the Reeb vector field of $(\lambda,\omega)$.
+As shown by Cieliebak and Volkov \cite{CV2}, a stationary solution to the Euler equations on a Riemannian 3-manifold $(M,g)$ with an analytic Bernoulli function gives rise to a SHS whose Reeb flow admits an analytic first integral.

-\begin{defi} Let $X$ be nonvanishing vector field on a closed three-manifold $M$.
-We say that $X$ admits a \emph{Birkhoff splitting} if there exists a finite collection of invariant tori $T_1,...,T_k$ such that: \begin{itemize} \item The manifold $\widetilde M= \overline{M\setminus (\sqcup_{i=1}^k T_i)}$ is connected \item the induced vector field $\widetilde X$ on $\widetilde M$ admits a Birkhoff section. \end{itemize} \end{defi} Observe that the existence of a Birkhoff splitting reduces the dynamics of $X$ to the dynamics of homeomorphism of a connected compact surface with boundary, as a Birkhoff section does.
-One could drop the assumption that the manifold $\widetilde M$ is connected, in which case the existence of a Birkhoff splitting for analytic integrable SHS follows immediately from \cite{CV2} and Proposition \ref{prop:BirkT2}.
+\begin{defi} Let $X$ be a nonvanishing vector field on a closed 3-manifold $M$.
+We say that $X$ admits a \emph{Birkhoff splitting} if there exists a finite collection of invariant tori $T_1,...,T_k$ such that: \begin{itemize} \item[-] the manifold $\widetilde M$ obtained by cutting $M$ open along $T_1,...,T_k$ is connected, \item[-] the induced vector field $\widetilde X$ on $\widetilde M$ admits a Birkhoff section. \end{itemize} \end{defi} Observe that the existence of a Birkhoff splitting reduces the dynamics of $X$ to the dynamics of a homeomorphism of a connected compact surface with boundary, as a Birkhoff section does.
+One could drop the assumption that the manifold $\widetilde M$ is connected, in which case the existence of a Birkhoff splitting for analytic integrable SHS follows immediately from \cite{CV2} and Proposition~\ref{prop:BirkT2}.

-\begin{theorem} Let $(\lambda,\omega)$ be a stable Hamiltonian structure with a non-constant analytic integral.
+\begin{theorem} Let $(\lambda,\omega)$ be a stable Hamiltonian structure whose Reeb vector field admits a non-constant analytic first integral.
 Then the Reeb vector field defined by $(\lambda,\omega)$ admits a Birkhoff splitting. \end{theorem}

 The proof of this theorem relies crucially in Sections 2 and 3 of \cite{CV2}.
 To avoid repeating several arguments, we refer to concrete parts of those sections.
+Throughout the proof, we will sometimes construct Birkhoff sections in domains of $M$ using the following trick due to Tischler \cite{Tis}: on a compact manifold with a non-vanishing vector field $X$, a closed 1-form $\alpha$ with rational cohomology class such that $\alpha(X)>0$ can be used to construct a global section of $X$.
+This is done by multiplying $\alpha$ by a large enough integer so that this multiple defines a fibration over $S^1$.
+Any fiber of this fibration will be a global section of the flow.